EgonOlsen71/Kidelyneen/README.md

 # Kidelyneen
-A Qix inspired game in Commodore BASIC V2
+A Qix inspired game in (compiled) Commodore BASIC V2.